-PART 1 BACKGROUND AND OVERVIEW OF THE FEDERAL COURT PRETER CERTIFICATION EXAMINATION 4

-1.1 Background of the Federal Court Interpreter Certification Program

-1.2 What is Court Interpreting?
-4

-1.4 Are You Qualified to be a Federally Certified Court Interpreter?
-5

-1.5 Overview of the FCICE 5

-1.6 Practice Tests and Readiness to Take the FCICE 6

-PART 2

-ACCO N 2.1 MMODATIONS, AND DISPUTE RESOLUTION POLICIES

-2.2 Registering for the FCICE

-2.3 Registering for the First Time to the FCICE and the Examinee Identification Nu

-2.4.
-Cancellation and Rescheduling Policies

-2.5 Registration

-2.7 Background Questionnaire

-2.8 Special Accommodations 10

-2.9 Fee Information 10

-2.10 Taking the Examination 11

-2.11 Score Reporting Procedures and Timelines 12

-2.12 Confidentiality of Exam Content 13

-2.13 Dispute Resolution Policy 14

-2.13.
-1 Complaints and appeals 14

-2.13.
+PART 1 INTERI BACKGROUND AND OVERVIEW OF THE FEDERAL COURT PRETER CERTIFICATION EXAMINATION 4 1.1 Background of the Federal Court Interpreter Certification Program 4 1.2 What is Court Interpreting?
+4 1.4 Are You Qualified to be a Federally Certified Court Interpreter?
+5 1.5 Overview of the FCICE 5 1.6 Practice Tests and Readiness to Take the FCICE 6 REGISTRATION, BACKGROUND QUESTIONNAIRE, SPECIAL 0 ACCON 2.1 MMODATIONS, AND DISPUTE RESOLUTION POLICIES 2.2 Registering for the FCICE 8 2.3 Registering for the First Time to the FCICE and the Examinee Identification Nu 2.4.
+Cancellation and Rescheduling Policies 2.5 Registration 9 2.7 Background Questionnaire 10 2.8 Special Accommodations 10 2.9 Fee Information 10 2.10 Taking the Examination 11 2.11 Score Reporting Procedures and Timelines 12 2.12 Confidentiality of Exam Content 13 2.13 Dispute Resolution Policy 14 2.13.
+1 Complaints and appeals 14 2.13.
 2 When and How Should Complaints and Appeals be Filed?
-14

-2.13.
+14 2.13.
 3 When will a Response to a Complaint or an Appeal be Received?
-15

-2.13.
-4 Confidentiality of Investigation Findings 15

-2.13.
-5 Finality of Decisions 15

-PART 3 3.1 THE WRITTEN EXAMINATION Description of the Written Examination

-3.2 Scoring the Written Examination 16

-3.3 Development of the Written Examination 17

-3.4 Suggestions on How to Prepare for the FCICE Written Examination 18
+15 2.13.
+4 Confidentiality of Investigation Findings 15 2.13.
+5 Finality of Decisions 15 PART 3 3.1 THE WRITTEN EXAMINATION Description of the Written Examination 3.2 Scoring the Written Examination 16 3.3 Development of the Written Examination 17 3.4 Suggestions on How to Prepare for the FCICE Written Examination 18

-3.5 Helpful Tips for the Days Before the Written Examination 19 3.6 Procedures for the Day of the Written Examination.
-20 3.7 Suggested Study References for the Written Examination 22 3.8 Discussion and Sample Items 22 PA ART 4 4.1 THE ORAL EXAMINATION.
+3.5 Helpful Tips for the Days Before the Written Examination 19 3.6 Procedures for the Day of the Written Examination 20 3.7 Suggested Study References for the Written Examination 21 3.8 Discussion and Sample Items 22 PA ART 4 4.1 THE ORAL EXAMINATION.
 Description of the Oral Examination.
-4.2 Development of the Oral Examination 33 4.3 Examination Validity, Reliability, and Field Testing 35 4.4 Administering and Scoring the Oral Examination 35 4.5 Discussion of the Individual Sections of the Oral Examination 36 4.6 More on Scoring Units 38 4.7 Suggestions on How to Prepare for the Oral Examination 39 4.8 Practical "To Do" List for the Oral Examination 39 4.9 Procedures for the Day of the Oral Examination.
-40 4.10 The Examination Itself - What You Can Expect 41 4.11 Sources for Practice Materials 43 5.1 Introduction 45 5.2 Language Proficiency Self-Rating in English and in Spanish 45 5.3 "Can Do" Interpreter Self-Assessment 50 ART 6 WHO IS INVOLVED IN THE DEVELOPMENT AND ADMINISTRATION O] FCICE?
+4.2 Development of the Oral Examination 33 4.3 Examination Validity, Reliability, and Field Testing 35 4.4 Administering and Scoring the Oral Examination 35 4.5 Discussion of the Individual Sections of the Oral Examination 36 4.6 More on Scoring Units 38 4.7 Suggestions on How to Prepare for the Oral Examination 39 4.8 Practical "To Do" List for the Oral Examination 39 4.9 Procedures for the Day of the Oral Examination 40 4.10 The Examination Itself - What You Can Expect 41 4.11 Sources for Practice Materials 43 5.1 Introduction 45 5.2 Language Proficiency Self-Rating in English and in Spanish 45 5.3 "Can Do" Interpreter Self-Assessment 50 ART 6 WHO IS INVOLVED IN THE DEVELOPMENT AND ADMINISTRATION 0 Who is Levelved in the Development and Administration of the ECICE?
 6.1 Who is Involved in the Development and Administration of the FCICE?
-6.2 Consulting Experts 57
+6.2 Consulting Experts .
+57